A clear focus on reducing emissions

 KCC works actively to reduce greenhouse gas (GHG) emissions from operations.
 Our combination carrier model provides lower carbon intensity compared to conventional shipping, and we continue to improve this through technical and operational measures.

 KCC’s decarbonization journey has a unique starting point as the sole global player in combination carriers having 30-40% lower carbon emissions per transport work compared to standard vessels in KCC’s combination trade patterns.
-Over the next years we plan to further improve this competitive advantage through harvesting untapped efficiency improvement potential across KCC’s business.
+Over the next years we plan to further improve this competitive advantage through harvesting untapped efficiency and improvement potential across KCC’s business.
 In parallel we are actively preparing for the utilization of new low- and zero- carbon fuels.

 Our pathway to 2030 and beyond